| | | |

 a homosexual orientation is not in any way a mental

-Dr. Herek cautioned the committee members about
+illness. | Stereotypes and Prejudice | Dr. Herek cautioned the committee members about

 accepting statistics on sexuality, especially those that